 High Mourne Scenic Loop

-After a good night’s sleep and a hearty breakfast (don’t miss the potato farls and soda bread for the full Irish experience!), it is time to explore the mountains.
+After a good night’s sleep and a hearty breakfast (don’t miss the potato bread and soda farls for the full Irish experience!), it is time to explore the mountains.
 I took the High Mourne Scenic Loop, a well-signposted driving route which will take you straight across the beautiful moorland and allow you to experience the full majesty of this wild landscape.
 The Mourne Mountains are best known for their walking and hiking, although care should be taken; the weather in Northern Ireland can change quickly, and every year there are emergency rescues of inexperienced hikers who ended up in trouble.
 For mapped and signposted routes check out the Walk NI website, but common sense should always apply.

 Families and lovers of garden follies might want to check out Tollymore Forest Park, located just a short drive outside Newcastle.